All Episodes

 I say that because people are starting to get that.

-I find I can irritate people by either saying I play golf with them or smoke cigars with them.
+I find I can irritate people by either saying I play golf with them or smoke cigars.

-He uh he thought Obama would be an improvement asset U.S. foreign policy.
+He thought Obama would be an improvement asset in U.S. foreign policy.

 He admits that it's been the opposite.

-Well, I have a number of Jewish friends who did vote for Obama in 08 that are that are having serious second thoughts.
+Well, I have a number of Jewish friends who did vote for Obama in 08 that are having serious second thoughts.

-And another point that uh that has been made is a lot of rich Jews are keeping their wallets and pocketbooks closed this year.
+And another point that has been made is a lot of rich Jews are keeping their wallets and pocketbooks closed this year.

-Well, now I have seen that story, but it's but it's it's still early, and you know it'll depend on what those Jewish people are told about the Republican nominee, who d depending on who it is.
+And, you know, it'll depend on what those Jewish people are told about the Republican nominee, depending on who it is.

-Well, I hope I hope enough of them will make up their own minds.
+Well, I hope enough of them will make up their own minds.

-I also wanted to defend the state of Israel and uh against that person that said that the that the state of Israel was welfare queens.
+I also wanted to defend the state of Israel against that person that said that the state of Israel was welfare queens.

-That's that's not a well-known story, but but uh of course Israel's been on the front lines of terrorism for sixty something years now.
+That's not a well-known story, but of course, Israel's been on the front lines of terrorism for 60-something years now.

-You know as well as I do that you've got uh conspiracy theory bigots.
+You know as well as I do that you've got conspiracy theory bigots.

-Uh you know the cliches better than I do about how you are the you control the money, you can get power and all this.
+You know the clichés better than I do about how you are the control of money, you control the power and all this stuff.

 Trust me, I'm a poor Jew.